-An asterisk () next to the course name indicates that all or part of the course content is delivered online utilizing distance education delivery.
+An asterisk (\) next to the course name indicates that all or part of the course content is delivered online utilizing distance education delivery.
 The registered nurse program length is 96 weeks of contact time, which is scheduled over approximately 24 months.

-The total cost of the registered nurse program is \$56,500 comprised of \$54,600 for tuition and \$1,900 for course fees.
-Tuition includes course textbooks, except non-consumable textbooks will remain the property of Dorsey College.
-Two complimentary "medical scrub" uniforms and one lab coat are provided to all students enrolled in the registered nurse program.
+For students starting their program before August 11, 2025, the total cost of the registered nurse program is \$56,500 comprised of \$54,600 for tuition and \$1,900 for course fees.
+For students starting their program on or after August 11, 2025, the total cost of the program is \$57,540 comprised of \$55,640 for tuition and \$1,900 for course fees.
+Tuition includes course e-textbooks, textbooks, except nonconsumable textbooks will remain the property of Dorsey College.
+Two complimentary "medical scrub" uniforms, a lab coat, a blood pressure kit with stethoscope, and an electronic device are provided to all students enrolled in the registered nurse program.

 Licensure as a registered nurse is required for employment in this field.
 Dorsey College has determined that its registered nurse program curriculum is sufficient to fulfill educational requirements for licensure in the State of Michigan only.
 No educational determinations have been made for any other state, district or US territory in regards to licensure requirements.
 Dorsey College encourages all students to challenge the NCLEX exam for registered nurses in order to become licensed in the State of Michigan.
 Dorsey College, however, makes no promise or guarantee of a graduate's successful outcome of any licensing examination.
-Once "green light" status has been achieved and verified by the campus Director of Nursing (DON), the DON or their designee will send the student's Michigan Nursing School

-Certification to the Michigan Board of Nursing.
+Once "green light" status has been achieved and verified by the campus Director of Nursing (DON), the DON or their designee will send the student's Michigan Nursing School Certification to the Michigan Board of Nursing.
 Dorsey College will pay the cost one-time for graduates of this program to challenge the NCLEX-RN, including application and fingerprint fees, contingent upon the graduate meeting Dorsey College exam preparation requirements.